-Community Connect describes a long-term council-sponsored project to connect the two villages of Kioloa and Bawley Point by a 2-metre-wide concrete shared foot/bicycle path.
+Community Connect is a long-term council-sponsored project to connect the two villages of Kioloa and Bawley Point via a 2-metre-wide shared foot/bicycle path.

 Current.
 (Racecourse to Mudholes)